 Previous Award Winners

-- Jurriaan Rot receives the award for the best IPA dissertation of 2015 for his thesis Enhanced Coinduction, which studies fundamental enhancements to the coinduction proof and definition technique.
+- Jurriaan Rot received the award for the best IPA dissertation of 2015 for his thesis Enhanced Coinduction, which studies fundamental enhancements to the coinduction proof and definition technique.

 - Bogdan Vasilescu received the award for the best IPA dissertation of 2014 for his work on issues such as gender imbalance in program development, raising awareness about the various aspects in software development.